how to smoke weed

 Photo by Elsa Olofsson on Unsplash

-Smoking a joint is fairly straightforward: you light it and smoke it.
-There are still subtle nuances to keep you from erupting into a coughing fit or damaging the joint.
-When new to smoking, it’s best to pace yourself.
-Be sure to inhale slowly and pace yourself.
+Smoking a joint is fairly straightforward and may seem as simple as you light it and smoke it.
+Sure, but there are still subtle nuances to keep you from erupting into a coughing fit, damaging the joint, or wasting weed.

 When inhaling, you’ll want to hold in the smoke for a second or two to allow the cannabinoids to absorb in your lungs.
-Smoking cigars or cigarettes is different in that you’ll gently inhale and exhale.
+Smoking cigars or cigarettes is different in that you’ll gently inhale and exhale whereas with cannabis you want to let the smoke linger in your lungs longer.

 With smoking cannabis you will want to take a beat or two after inhaling to allow for THC absorption.
 Cannabis culture often dictates, “puff, puff, pass” so when sharing a joint or blunt with friends or new acquaintances you customarily take two hits then pass it on.